 Each of us is dealing with a complex group of energy systems and influences.
 We are born with natural patterns of health and individual proclivities that take each of us in unique directions throughout our lives.
 It is in our nature to create habits within these energy systems based on our proclivities and also in reaction to our encounters with life as we grow and discover.

-In a short period of time you will feel not just more energized - you will feel like their is more of you!
-More mental capability, more stamina, more balance (physical, emotional, mental and spiritual balance).
+In a short period of time, you will feel not just more energized - you will feel like there is more of you!
+More mental capability, more stamina, more balance (physical, emotional, mental, and spiritual balance).
 Whole areas of you that may have been shut down slowly and imperceptibly over time will start to reemerge.
 In many cases, whole parts of you that have never ventured out before become accessible to you.

 When a person is talking to us we are often off in the future or thinking about their looks or wondering when they will stop talking or perhaps we are waiting to say what has come up in our mind as a response (often we are not listening).
 We stand there in a reactionary chamber we call "ourself" that is anything but present to the vast majority of our world.
 Rarely are we the brilliant perceiving presence that we are meant to be as we lack the stillness, and are patterned for reaction.
 We have one foot in the future for planning and the other in the past for insurance.